-A recent World Economic Forum article stated that 90 percent of plastic pollution in the ocean comes from just ten rivers.
-This statistics makes me incredibly hopeful about preventing plastic pollution and cleaning up our oceans.
+A recent World Economic Forum article stated that 90 percent of plastic pollution flowing in the ocean from rivers comes from just ten rivers.
+This statistic makes me incredibly hopeful about preventing plastic pollution and cleaning up our oceans.

 Plastic pollution in our oceans, especially the giant garbage patches in the Pacific Ocean, seems an overwhelming problem.

-But, if 90 percent of the pollutions enters the ocean from just ten sources, then to me the problem seems manageable.
+But, if 90 percent of the plastic pollution from rivers enters the ocean from just ten sources, then to me the problem seems manageable.
 From a marketing mindset, that’s only ten markets to influence.

 Eight of the ten rivers flow through Asia.
 China contains five: Yangtze, Yellow, Hai He, Pearl, and Amur.
 India is home to two of the top ten, the Indus and Ganges.
 Vietnam’s Mekong River rounds out the Asian rivers.
 The Nile and the Niger rivers in Africa complete the list.

-Now, you’re down to just three national markets to target.
+Now, you’re down to barely a handful of national markets to target.
 Granted, the group includes the two most populous countries on the planet.

 For example, Nobel Prize economist Elinor Ostrom documented irrigation systems that communities have communally managed for hundreds of years.
 (See my related post.)